Aminemaalej/ECS-Terraform/README.md

 # Container Registry and ECS Cluster

-It's time to create the Container Registry and the ECS Cluster.
+We will create the Container Registry and the ECS Cluster.
 The ECR is a repository where we're going store the Docker Images of the application we want to deploy.

-And we're going to create the ECS Cluster, Service and Task Definition.
+Then we're going to create the ECS Cluster, Service and Task Definition.
 A service is a configuration that enables us to run and maintain a number of tasks simultaneously in a cluster.
 The containers are defined by a Task Definition that are used to run tasks in a service.

 * Before we create the ECS Cluster, we need to create an IAM policy to enable the service to pull the image from ECR.